zeroc-ice/ice-builder-visualstudio/README.md

 ## Overview

-Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) within C++ and C# MSBuild projects, including projects created by Visual Studio.
+Ice Builder for MSBuild provides support for compiling Slice source files (`.ice` files) in MSBuild projects, including projects created by Visual Studio.
 It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice installation.

 You tell Ice Builder for MSBuild which Slice files to compile by adding these files to your project, as described in the sections below.
 Ice Builder checks whether Slice files need to be compiled or recompiled each time Visual Studio loads a project, and each time you build a project.
 And if you remove or rename a Slice file with the Visual Studio IDE, Ice Builder for Visual Studio automatically removes the corresponding generated files.